Adding a comments feature to a List Details.

 Syncing comments with a data source

-After clicking on the Sync to Airtable button, you'll be prompted to connect your Airtable account using the API key (if you haven't done that yet).
+You can select already connected Airtable account or if you haven’t done that yet connect a new one.
 As soon as you've connected to Airtable, a dropdown will appear to select the base where you want to store your data.
 After selecting the base, the dropdowns to select the Table and map the fields will appear as well (see below).

 It has the following fields:

-- Created date - a Date field for storing the date and time of the comment submission.
+- Comment Date - a Date field for storing the date and time of the comment submission.

 Below, you can see how we map the fields and then add a comment on one of our tasks to see how it's stored on Airtable.